 - Supports bone health

-- Builds the blood (great for women!)
+- Builds the blood and iron levels (great for women!)

-- Heals and protects the GI tract
+- Heals, soothes, and protects the membrane of the GI tract

 - Useful in leaky gut syndrome

-- Heals arthritic conditions
+- Alleviates arthritic conditions

 - Beneficial in both diarrhea and constipation

-- Calms the mind
+- Calms the mind; nourishes the nervous system

 - Beneficial in sleep disorders